Designing for Digital Futures: Celebrating the Career and Intellectual Legacy of Professor Richard Boland Jr.

 This special issue seeks to honor Professor Boland’s legacy by inspiring submissions that not only build upon his seminal contributions but also push the boundaries of our understanding of technology’s role in shaping the future.
 Among others, we welcome especially forward-looking contributions that address the profound impact of emerging technologies, such as large language models, blockchain, and augmented reality, across various sectors, including healthcare, finance, manufacturing, sustainability, and education.

 In the spirit of Professor Boland’s commitment to active scholarship, we encourage submissions that position IS research as a world-shaping force, rather than merely a reflective lens on recent history.
 We seek contributions that embody Professor Boland’s spirit of critical inquiry, imaginative exploration, and commitment to human-centeredness.
 We encourage submissions that challenge dominant techno-centric narratives, propose alternative visions for the future of technology and organization, and engage with the ethical, philosophical, and societal implications of emerging technologies.
+We invite conceptual and empirical submissions that explore topics including, but not limited to:

 We welcome original research papers, theory development, conceptual papers, empirical studies, essays, and other innovative formats.
 In the spirit of Professor Boland’s openness to new ideas and his generosity towards junior scholars, we particularly encourage submissions from early-career researchers and doctoral students.
-Join us in celebrating Professor Boland’s enduring contributions and shaping the future of our field through this forward-looking special issue.
-We look forward to receiving your innovative and thought-provoking submissions.

 Potential topics